9 Easy Steps Of Growing Chamomile In Pots

 Furthermore, a study of 537 persons found that those who drank chamomile tea 2–6 times per week were considerably less likely to acquire thyroid cancer than those who did not.

-These findings are encouraging, but further high-quality human research is needed before a conclusion can be drawn about chamomile tea's cancer-prevention potential.
+These findings are encouraging, but further high-quality human research is needed before a conclusion about chamomile tea's cancer-prevention potential can be drawn.

 Helps To Control Blood Sugar